Best Vitamins for Autism and ADHD

 The most efficient way to get any vitamin or nutrient into your body is naturally through food.
 Since autistic children struggle with food, oral vitamins are typically the next best thing.
 They can also struggle since kids’ multivitamins do not taste how they did when we were kids!

-Whether you go (diet, oral dose, or patch), getting the right supplements is vital!
+Whether through food, oral supplements, or patches, choosing the right vitamins for autism and ADHD can make a difference in daily functioning.
 Check out the following vitamins for autism.
 It’s best to be as educated as possible for anything you put in your child’s body.

 Vitamin B6 & B12 –